Mihai2507/Mihai2507/README.md

 👋 Hi, I'm Mihai!

-I'm a student with a passion for software engineering and I’m always eager to explore new technologies and collaborate on interesting projects.
+I'm a fourth year student with a passion for software engineering and I’m always eager to explore new technologies and collaborate on interesting projects.

 🛠️ Skills: